+5 Best Forum Software/Platforms for 2026 (Free & Paid)

 It really makes a great all-around user experience for everyone.

 NodeBB offers both self-hosting (free open-source) and managed hosting options.
-For managed hosting, plans start at $100 per month, with enterprise solutions available for larger organizations requiring custom integrations and premium support.
+For managed hosting, plans start at $20 per month, with higher tiers from $100/month and enterprise solutions available for larger organizations needing custom integrations and premium support.

 There are also many integrations including WordPress, Slack, MailChimp, Facebook, Google Adsense, Twitter, Amazon S3, Twilio, and loads more.